A classical-logic view on a paraconsistent logic: Concluding Remarks

-In~\cite{BM15b}, an application of the propositional part of \foLPif\ can be found.
-The properties of the logical equivalence relation that are essential for that application reduce the number of three-valued paraconsistent propositional logics with properties~(a) and~(b) that are applicable to one, namely the propositional part of \foLPif.
-This strengthens the impression that \foLPif\ is among the paraconsistent logics that deserve most attention.
+The above-mentioned experiences with applications of \foLPif\ strengthen the impression that \foLPif\ is among the paraconsistent logics that deserve most attention.
 However, the question arises whether a paraconsistent logic is really needed to deal with contradictory sets of formulas.
 The embedding of \foLPif\ into \FOCL\ given in this paper shows that it can be dealt with in classical logic but in a much less convenient way.